Sensex, Nifty decline for 2nd day on growing rate hike fears, weak global markets | Business

 ''Markets have been maintaining a positive tone amid consolidation while the global indices are reeling under pressure.
 And, we feel the scenario may extend further,'' said Ajit Mishra, VP - Research, Religare Broking Ltd.

-In the broader market, the BSE smallcap gauge climbed 0.73 percent and the midcap index advanced 0.46 percent.
+In the broader market, the BSE smallcap gauge climbed 0.73 per cent and midcap index advanced 0.46 per cent.

 Equities in Europe were trading mostly lower during the mid-session deals.
 The US markets had ended in negative territory on Tuesday.